Air-Fryer Brussels Sprouts

 • It will cook into the Brussels sprouts and caramelize, giving your sprouts a sweet yet savory coating.

-• Be sure to toss them up well with tongs, to allow the olive oil, salt, and pepper, and vinegar to evenly coat the sprouts.
+• Be sure to toss them well with tongs to allow the olive oil, salt, pepper, and vinegar to coat the sprouts evenly.

 a person tossing brussel sprouts in a bowl with tongs

-• This will allow the nuts to become toasted which will bring out their flavor and warm the cranberries which will soften them.
+• This will allow the nuts to become toasted, bringing out their flavor, and warm the cranberries, softening them.

 • This is a wonderful vegetable side dish that comes together so quickly and easily!